kddubey/cappr/docs/source/select_a_language_model.rst

 Examples
 ~~~~~~~~

-For an example of running Llama 2 with CAPPr, see `this notebook
+For an example of running PyTorch ``transformers`` Llama 2 with CAPPr, see `this
+notebook
 <https://github.com/kddubey/cappr/blob/main/demos/huggingface/superglue/copa.ipynb>`_.

 For a minimal example of running an `AutoGPTQ <https://github.com/PanQiWei/AutoGPTQ>`_